 The Working Time Regulations 1998

-The Working Time Regulations 1998 (WTR) implement the European Working Time Directive in the UK.
-The WTR currently remain unchanged after Brexit.
+The Working Time Regulations 1998 (WTR) were originally introduced to implement the European Working Time Directive in the UK.
+They remain in force (with some amendments) now that the UK has left the EU.

 The WTR set out rules limiting working hours and provide for rest breaks and paid holidays.